Christ is alive! Let Christians sing

 Ideas for use

-Remembering that this hymn was written in part as a response to the assassination of Martin Luther King (see also Pam Pettitt’s “I have a dream”, a man once said), consider projecting or displaying images of contemporary events of “insult, rift and war, / where colour, scorn or wealth divide” (v.3).
+Brian Wren’s hymn was written in part as a response to the assassination of Martin Luther King (see also Pam Pettitt’s “I have a dream”, a man once said).
+Consider projecting or displaying images of contemporary events of “insult, rift and war, / where colour, scorn or wealth divide” (v.3).

 The hymn affirms the everyday impact of the resurrection event of Easter (Christ beings “good news to this and every age”, v.5), which suggests that this text should never be ghettoed into the few days following Easter but used regularly to celebrate the Christian response to the many difficult events and situations we encounter and know about from the daily news and our own experience.